ADD CONDITION

 If you experience a severe sore throat that lasts more than two days or is accompanied by symptoms like headache, rash, swelling, nausea, or vomiting, it’s important to consult a doctor right away, as these could indicate a serious issue.

-You should also stop using the medication and contact your doctor if your cough lasts more than a week, comes back frequently, or is accompanied by fever, rash, or a persistent headache.
+You should also stop using the medication and call your doctor if your cough lasts more than a week, comes back frequently, or is accompanied by fever, rash, or a persistent headache.
 Additionally, if a sore mouth does not improve within seven days, or if you notice ongoing irritation, pain, or redness, seek medical advice.
+Before using this medication, talk to your doctor if you have a chronic cough from conditions like smoking, asthma, or emphysema, or if your cough includes a lot of mucus.

 Overdose